rmacklin/sprockets-bumble_d/README.md

 ### Registering globals

-As of version 6.12.0, babel-plugin-transform-es2015-modules-umd includes an `exactGlobals` option that lets you specify exactly how to transpile any import statements into the global reference it should resolve to.
+@babel/plugin-transform-modules-umd includes an `exactGlobals` option that lets you specify exactly how to transpile any import statements into the global reference it should resolve to.
 It also lets you specify what global should be exported by an ES6 module in the resultant UMD output.
 (A complete description is available in [babel PR #3534]).
-If you're using an older version of the plugin, upgrade to at least 6.12.0 to get the full value of this gem and registering globals.

 [babel PR #3534]: (https://github.com/babel/babel/pull/3534)